jacebrowning/gitman/docs/extras/git-svn-bridge.md

 One of Gitâ€™s great features is a bidirectional bridge to Subversion called `git svn`.
 This tool allows you to use Git as a valid client to a Subversion server, so you can use all the local features of Git and then push to a Subversion server as if you were using Subversion locally.

-The gitman git svn support allows you to resolve SVN source dependencies.
-The gitman does resolve a specified SVN revision (e.g. HEAD) of an SVN repository source dependency (from whole branches to particular subdirectories).

 > **Important**
 >
-> The gitman `git svn` support does currently not track any changes in the imported svn repository.
+> The GitMan `git svn` support does currently not track any changes in the imported SVN repository.
-> The focus of this feature is to just import svn dependencies
+> The focus of this feature is to just import SVN dependencies
 > in a readonly fashion.
 > In this matter any changes in the imported svn repository
-> will be overridden by an update/install process (like an implicit `--force` for each gitman command).
+> will be overridden by an update/install process (like an implicit `--force` for each GitMan command).

-To import svn repositories it is required to specify the repo source parameter `type` to `git-svn` for the corresponding entries.
+To import SVN repositories it is required to specify the repo source parameter `type` to `git-svn` for the corresponding entries.

 Example Configuration: